 Fleeing the scene of the accident is not only considered to be immoral, but it is also against the law.
 In many cases, however, a simple miscommunication has led one party in an accident to leave the scene.
 In a situation such as this, you will need an aggressive attorney to help counter these charges.

 If you're facing reckless driving charges, you know that the prosecution is out to convict you.
 Without an attorney, you will most likely face maximum penalties for this seemingly harmless offense.
-Calling the team at Koffel Law Firm is strongly suggested when facing the serious vehicular offense of reckless driving.
+Calling the team at KBN is strongly suggested when facing the serious vehicular offense of reckless driving.

 Case Example Our client, a 24-year-old sergeant in the Army National Guard, was charged with 4 counts of Aggravated Vehicular Assault and DUI / OVI after he made a left turn into an oncoming vehicle.
 The accident resulted in serious physical harm to the occupants of the other vehicle.
 As indicted, the client was facing a mandatory 1-5 years in prison.
 After 1 1/2 years of representation and on the day of trial, the prosecutor agreed to amend the indictment to 2 misdemeanor counts.
 Our client received a non-prison term and probation.